Celebs Who Fell In Love With Their Bosses

 Diana Ross had a secret child with Motown head Berry Gordy

 A documentary about Diana Ross's life was released in 2019, but "Diana Ross: Her Life, Love, and Legacy" largely focused on the singer's memorable 1983 free concert in Central Park during a big storm.
-There are way too many juicy details about Ross's life for us to not get another film (maybe a biopic starring daughter Tracee Ellis Ross?), or at the very least an update to her 1993 memoir, "Secrets of a Sparrow" and its follow-up, 2003's "Upside Down."
+There are way too many juicy details about Ross's life for us to not get another film (maybe a biopic starring daughter Tracee Ellis Ross?)
 One of the most interesting parts of Ross's story is her love affair with Motown head honcho Berry Gordy, which resulted in a child that for years was presumed to be parented by another man.
-Not only was Gordy Ross's label head, but he also once employed her as a secretary (a job her fired her from because she was awful, per Rolling Stone).
+Not only was Gordy Ross's label head, but he also once employed her as a secretary (a job he fired her from because she was reportedly awful at it).

 Julie Chen Moonves worked for CBS when she began dating the married head of the network, Les Moonves